-2. On 23 March 2018, the Group disposed its ownership interests in its significant subsidiaries in Russia and Ukraine to a related party.
+On 23 March 2018, the Group disposed its ownership interests in its significant subsidiaries in Russia and Ukraine to a related party.
 Following this date, the Group engaged only to investment holding activities.
-The Consolidated Financial Statements were prepared on a non-going concern basis since management considers the option and feasibility to cease activities.
+During 2020, the Group liquidated the remaining of its subsidiaries.
+The Consolidated Financial Statements were prepared on a non-going concern basis since management is taking all the necessary steps to distribute the cash held by the Group and is seeking a delisting of the shares/GDRs from the Luxemburg Stock Exchange.
+Subsequently, the Company intends to initiate all required steps for the purposes of its entry into voluntary liquidation.
 For more information refer to Note 2.

-During the year, the following changes to the group structure took place:
+During 2020 the following changes to the group structure took place: